 By exploring the properties of materials through a process of continuous deconstruction and reconstruction, I attempt to understand the nature of existence and, thus, of the world.
 This work at the limits is also a means to probe what I am and what I am not – and perhaps what we all can be.

-Tradition and preciousness are also two notions of vital importance to me.
-Coming from a family of goldsmiths, I have always respected the traditional techniques; yet I have been trying to use them in my own personal way.
-While preciousness for me is not related only to the value of the material, but, mostly to the story and symbolism a piece of jewelry carries.
-One of my greatest challenges is to transform a non-precious material into a valuable piece by highlighting its hidden qualities.
+Tradition and preciousness are important to me.
+Coming from a family of goldsmiths, I have a deep respect for traditional techniques; yet I have been trying to use them in my own personal way.
+You see, I don’t believe preciousness is only related to the value of the material.
+I think it is mostly dependant on the story and symbolism a piece of jewelry carries.

-I draw my inspiration from everyday life and my surroundings, as well as architecture, geometry and primitive forms.
-I am usually working with hard materials; silver, bone and wood.
-Their resistance, duration in time, toughness and corrosion are attributes that truly fascinate me and are often reflected on my work.
+I draw my inspiration from everyday life and my surroundings, as well as social interactions and human values.
+I am usually working with hard materials: silver, steel, bone and wood.
+Their resistance, durability, toughness and the traces of corrosion found on them, are qualities that truly fascinate me and are often reflected on my work.

-Currently, she lives and works in Athens.
-In 2011, wanting to share her passion for jewelry she decided to create Anamma studio, where until today she teaches and organizes contemporary jewelry seminars and exhibitions.
+Currently, she lives and works in Athens, where she creates, teaches and organizes contemporary jewelry workshops and exhibitions.

 More information about Anamma Studio